Vera027/BasicAPI/README.md

 # The Restful API
-An ApI can add, search, update and delete product information.
+An ApI that can add, search, update and delete product information.